crguezl/ull-etsii-grado-PL-reducereduce/README.md

 name if a comma or colon follows, or a type if another `ID` follows.
 In other words, this grammar is LR(1).

-However, Bison, like most parser generators, cannot actually handle all LR(1) grammars.
-In this grammar, two contexts, that after an `ID` at the beginning of a param_spec and likewise at the beginning of a return_spec, are similar enough that Bison assumes they are the same.
+However, Jison, like most parser generators, cannot actually handle all LR(1) grammars.
+In this grammar, two contexts, that after an `ID` at the beginning of a param_spec and likewise at the beginning of a return_spec, are similar enough that Jison assumes they are the same.
 They appear similar because the same set of rules would be active--the rule for reducing to a name and that for reducing to a type.
-Bison is unable to determine at that stage of processing that the rules would require different look-ahead tokens in the two contexts, so it makes a single parser state for them both.
+Jison is unable to determine at that stage of processing that the rules would require different look-ahead tokens in the two contexts, so it makes a single parser state for them both.
 Combining the two contexts causes a conflict later.
 In parser terminology,